PauloWgDev/OpenUGC/README.md

 ## Documentation

-The documentation and hosting guide is available at: https://paulowgdev.github.io/OpenUGC/
+Documentation and a hosting guide is available here:

+-> OpenUGC Documentation & Hosting Guide

+!!
+Note: The documentation is still under development.
+Your feedback and contributions are always welcome!

 Note: the documentation is still a work in progress.
 Any constructive feedback is appreciated.